Child safety tips to safeguard against molesters and kidnapping.

 • A man with his arm in a sling and a load of books asking for help.

-• Some predators even have bogus police uniforms and gear.
+• Some predators even have fake police uniforms and gear.
 Don’t trust a “cop” without a real police car.

 Kids must know to instantly run away in the opposite direction that the car is headed and immediately tell an adult what happened.
 Teach your children to trust only a uniformed police officer with a real police car.

 Even after they’ve been warned of the above lures, studies show that kids still fall for them because the kidnapper looks and acts so nice and friendly.
-Of course, kids are naturally leery of scruffy, seedy, menacing men – in short, scary men.
+Of course, kids are naturally leery of scruffy, seedy, scary men.
 But what about the more common kidnapper – the gentle, charming, cuddly, “big teddy-bears?”

 Bad men may look like fathers and uncles and neighbors because they are the fathers and uncles and neighbors of other kids.
-Teach your child to be leery of anyone trying to take the child anywhere.
+Again, teach your child to be leery of anyone trying to take the child anywhere.